 Clear the pocket by removing the jamb stops and sliding the floating jamb into the opening.
+The Control Box has a series of lights on the cover that signifies the status of the power supply.

 Possible Fault Conditions:

 Battery Fault: